siotheory/Minecraft-Card-Preview/README.md

 # Minecraft-Card-Preview
-A quick and simple vibecoded website to promote my figma design for Minecraft Account card.
+A quick and simple vibecoded website to Showcase my figma design for Minecraft Account card.